senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 On the non-airgapped system:

-1. :pencil2: Choose a name that will be used for the new `.zip` file and for the working directory use to construct the `.zip` file.
+1. :pencil2: Choose a name that will be used for the new `.zip` file and for a new working directory used to construct the `.zip` file.
    Example:

     ```console